 Don’t reward bad behavior.
 If your child learns that you will ultimately give in to their persistence, this will always be their default behavior.
 Avoid the power struggle that often leads you to give in by giving your answer and walking away.

-A parent’s job is not to be their child’s best friend.
 The most loving thing parents can do is to make changes that will adequately prepare them for adulthood, even if they don’t like them.

 Acknowledge that change will probably be difficult, but that you love them too much to continue harmful behavior.
 And be sure to surround yourself with people who will support and encourage you through this process.